top of page

 Yes.
 Paid work performed while you are here in the U.S. for organizations outside the U.S. can be included in your itinerary if properly documented.
 We believe that international work should supplement, not replace, your U.S. engagements.

 One of the advantages of the agent model is flexibility.
-As long as you maintain at least one legitimate income stream within your approved O-1 scope, your status remains secure.
 If one engagement ends, we will work with you to identify or add another to your itinerary so you remain compliant.
+You should always check with your attorney with questions of status and whether or not an amendment is required when you add a new work engagement.

 Ambra only takes on clients with a high likelihood of O-1 approval.
 However, we understand that surprises happen.
 In the event that your O-1 is denied, we will refund you 50% of the total onboarding fees.